amirHossein5/go-import/README.md

 Auto import keyword(s), or remove unused imports of golang in sublime text.
+Also sorts imports when importing.

 ## Demo